psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Whether (is) it thy companion (who) went from thee,
 Or what (is) the trouble that is upon thyself?'

 17\.
-N.— " It is not my companion who went from me
+N.— "It is not my companion who went from me
 And as yet I was not spoken of (*bethrothed*) with any man,
 O king of the Fiann of highest repute—
 But affection and love I gave to thy son !"

 18\.
-F.— " Which [of them] of my children, O blooming virgin,
+F.— "Which [of them] of my children, O blooming virgin,
 (Is he) in whom thou gavest love, or yet fondness,—
-Conceal not on (*from*) us now (thej cause
+Conceal not on (*from*) us now (the) cause
 And narrate to us thy case, O woman!"

 19\.
-N.— " I myself shall tell that to thee, O Fionn,
+N.— "I myself shall tell that to thee, O Fionn,
 To thy beautiful son, of firm arms,
 Magnanimous Oisin of the strong hands,
 (He is) the hero, I am now speaking (of).''